DBaaS Overview

 Presentation

-Exoscale DBaaS is a database as a service product with a set of data services that can be triggered on demand.
+Exoscale Database as a Service, or DBaaS is a database as a service product with a set of data services you can trigger on demand.

 Features

-- Selection of plans with upscale and downscale possibilities as well as redundancy options
+- A selection of plans with upscale and downscale possibilities as well as redundancy options

 - Automatic backup policies